-- The SPIRIT-PRO Extension aims to improve the completeness and transparency of trial protocols where patient-reported outcomes (PROs) are a primary or key secondary outcomes and was developed following EQUATOR Network Guidance. - This Explanation and Elaboration paper provides information to promote understanding and facilitate uptake of the recommended PRO protocol SPIRIT-PRO checklist items for clinical trials. - A comprehensive protocol template and selected examples from existing trial protocols are provided to facilitate implementation. - The protocol template and explanation and elaboration paper were developed with multi-stakeholder international input including: trialists, PRO methodologists, psychometricians, patient partners, industry representatives, journal editors, regulators and ethicists. - Although the guidance is limited in focus to clinical trials, many of the SPIRIT-PRO items may also provide useful prompts about PRO content for cohort studies and other non-randomised designs.
+- The Standard Protocol Items: Recommendations for Interventional Trials (SPIRIT)-patient-reported outcome (PRO) Extension aims to improve the completeness and transparency of trial protocols where PROs are a primary or key secondary outcomes and was developed following Enhancing Quality and Transparency of Health Research Network Guidance. - This explanation and elaboration paper provides information to promote understanding and facilitate uptake of the recommended PRO protocol SPIRIT-PRO checklist items for clinical trials. - A comprehensive protocol template and selected examples from existing trial protocols are provided to facilitate implementation. - The protocol template and explanation and elaboration paper were developed with multistakeholder international input including: trialists, PRO methodologists, psychometricians, patient partners, industry representatives, journal editors, regulators and ethicists. - Although the guidance is limited in focus to clinical trials, many of the SPIRIT-PRO items may also provide useful prompts about PRO content for cohort studies and other non-randomised designs.